 Find out more!
 Read Millennials Turn to Decaf: What Does This Mean for Café Owners?

 And was this approach effective?
-Yes, she tells me, in conjunction with other techniques, it proved successful for the Australian brand.
+Yes, she tells me.
+In conjunction with other techniques, it proved successful for the Australian brand.

-Data-based marketing works – so make sure you understand who’s purchasing your decaf coffee, who might be tempted to purchase it, and what they’re looking for.
+Data-based marketing works – so make sure you understand who’s purchasing your decaf coffee, who might be tempted to purchase it, and what else they’re looking for.

 Pulling a shot of decaf espresso.
 Credit: Swiss Water Decaffeinated Coffee Company